NikolettaGr/hangman_with_python/TESTING.md

 ### Manually testing

-1.Run the code in your Python environment.
+ 1. Run the code in your Python environment.
-2.The game will start with a welcome message and menu options.
+ 2. The game will start with a welcome message and menu options.
-3.Choose option 1 to see the rules of the game.
+ 3. Choose option 1 to see the rules of the game.
-4.Press 1 again to go back to the main menu.
+ 4. Press 1 again to go back to the main menu.
-5.Choose option 2 to start the game.
+ 5. Choose option 2 to start the game.
-6.Select a level (1 for Easy, 2 for Medium, 3 for Hard, 4 to Exit).
+ 6. Select a level (1 for Easy, 2 for Medium, 3 for Hard, 4 to Exit).
-7.If you choose a level, the game will randomly select a word from the chosen level's word list and display the initial hangman state and word completion.
+ 7. If you choose a level, the game will randomly select a word from the chosen level's word list and display the initial hangman state and word completion.
-8.Enter a letter or word guess based on the displayed information.
+ 8. Enter a letter or word guess based on the displayed information.
-9.Continue guessing until you either correctly guess the word or run out of tries.
+ 9. Continue guessing until you either correctly guess the word or run out of tries.
-10.After the game ends (either in a win or a loss), you'll see the result and the option to play again.
+ 10. After the game ends (either in a win or a loss), you'll see the result and the option to play again.